fuse-open/docs/articles/basics/installation/setup-install-mac.md

 The simplest way to get started is with the [Fuse X Preview app](../preview-and-export.md#fuse-x-preview-app) so you should definitely try that one out first.

 If you ever need to include non-standard packages or Uno code in your project then you can instead build your own [custom preview](../preview-and-export.md#custom-preview), but you can make that switch whenever you want to so there's no harm in starting out with the Fuse X Preview app.

+## Uninstall

+If for any reason we need to remove all of the Fuse X components, we can use [this uninstall script](https://github.com/fuse-x/studio/blob/master/uninstall.sh).

+## Xcode

+In order to do iOS *app exports* and custom previews you will need the latest version of Xcode.
+Follow [these instructions](https://developer.apple.com/xcode/downloads/), or search for it in the Mac App Store.

 ## What next?